 Joyce Glasser reviews Werewolf (Wilkolak) (October 4, 2019), Cert.
 15, 88 min.

-If the story is an allegory, the title has its roots in reality, referring not only to Hermann Lӧns’ 1910 novel Der Wehrwolf: Eine Bauernchronik – a right wing favourite about a man named Wulf who organises a revenge attack on the soldiers who killed his family – but, also to Himmler’s late 1944 Operation Werwolf that envisaged an elite volunteer force operating clandestinely behind enemy lines.
+If the story is an allegory, the title has its roots in reality.
+It refers not only to Hermann Lӧns’ 1910 novel Der Wehrwolf: Eine Bauernchronik – a right wing favourite about a man named Wulf who organises a revenge attack on the soldiers who killed his family – but, also to Himmler’s late 1944 Operation Werwolf that envisaged an elite volunteer force operating clandestinely behind enemy lines.

 The Russians are advancing through south-west Poland and are hours away from liberating the Gross-Rosen labour camp, where a group of young prisoners, from about age 4 to 20, have somehow survived.
-Most children too young or unfit for work were murdered straight away, but here, a handful, including the strange and bespectacled Wladek (Kamil Polnisiak), who is around 13, survive.
+Most children too young or unfit for work were murdered straight away, but here, a handful, including the strange and bespectacled Wladek (Kamil Polnisiak), who is around 13 are still holding onto life.

 When the Nazis enter the cell he shares with other children, Wladek orders them to lie down and stand up, over and over again, believing it would amuse the officers.
-It seems to work as they are liberated and placed in a villa under the care of its resentful resident, Jadwiga (Danuta Stenka), a member of the Polish aristocracy, now condemned to share scraps of potatoes with eight traumatised, malnourished and starving Jewish children.
+It seems to work as the children are liberated and placed in a villa under the care of its resentful resident, Jadwiga (Danuta Stenka).
+She is a member of the Polish aristocracy, now condemned to share scraps of potatoes with eight traumatised, malnourished and starving Jewish children.

-But in addition to starvation and Russian marauders, the biggest threat to the occupants of the house is the pack of former Nazi guard dogs that surround the derelict villa, hungry and trained to attack.
+But in addition to starvation and Russian marauders, the biggest threat to the occupants of the house is the pack of former Nazi guard dogs that surround the derelict villa, hungry and trained to attack the children still dressed in their prison clothes.

 First, Jadwiga is found dead and mutilated in the woods surrounding what has become an orphanage.
 Then, a Red Army soldier who had attempted to rape Hanka (Sonia Mietielica) is torn apart by the dogs.
 In a disturbing scene, Wladek passively watches the rape while a handsome, slightly older Hanys (Nicolas Przygoda) acts courageously to save Hanka.

-The dogs, hungry themselves and trained to kill the prisoners, surround the orphanage, and attempt to gain access to their living prey within by any means.
+The dogs, hungry themselves and trained to kill the prisoners, surround the orphanage, and attempt to gain access to their living prey within the building by any means.

 Inside, the remaining meagre rations are the subject of argument, panic, sacrifice and generosity.